acnimda/bloatwarelist_android_samsung/bloatwarelist_S21.md

 ## bloatware list Samsung S21

 ## Globally :earth_africa:

 ### TL:DR
 You want to debloat your *brand new* android phone, without reading the README file, and use straight away some *awesome* `commands` with `adb`.

+### prerequirements
+1.  `adb` is installed.
+2. Phone is enabled in *develop settings*.
+3. *usb-debugging* is enabled.

 ### NOTE:
 - Use of this bloatwarelist is always and everywhere on your own risk.
 - :warning: This is not an advice, nor a financial advice! :warning:
 - Feedback, suggesstions and donations are more then welcome.
 - I like drinking :beer:.

-### prerequirements
-1.  `adb` is installed.
-2. Phone is enabled in *develop settings*.
-3. *usb-debugging* is enabled.
+- :green_book: If you have questions, read the README first :bowtie:

 ## packages sort